What are the deadlines for registration?

 Students will have access to Messiah College’s facilities and scenic grounds including the tennis courts, outdoor fitness course, volleyball courts, library, computer facilities and outdoor athletic facilities.
 Due to athletic camps, students will not have access to the indoor gym and pool.

 Students will be provided with necessary books and materials to use during the workshop.
-Students wishing to purchase their books at the end of the workshop may do so for an additional fee of $10.00 on the last day.
-Students in the Writing for College course are encouraged to read The Hobbit prior to coming to workshop if they have not done so already; a copy of the text will be provided for their use at the workshop.
+Students wishing to purchase their books at the end of the workshop may do so for an additional fee of $10 on the last day.

-Are Scholarships Available?
 A limited number of need based full and partial tuition scholarships are available.
-Students interested in a scholarship should complete the online application or mail in the form available on the registration page.
+Students interested in a scholarship should complete the online application or mail in the pdf form available on the registration page.

 How do I pay my tuition?